The Founder of China’s Scholarly Culture

-Upon graduation, each student would be appointed to a position in central government in Nanjing then in Beijing.
+Upon graduation, each student would be appointed to a position in the central government in Nanjing then in Beijing.

 Life of Classic Chinese Scholars

-This colour-ink painting by a court artist of the late Ming Dynasty (the 17th century) depicts a social gathering occasion by 18 men, some are officials (with hat) and some are just scholars (contract office consultants, private school teachers, self-employed historians or freelance scholar-artists).
+This colour-ink painting by a court artist of the late Ming Dynasty (the 17th century) depicts a social gathering occasion by 18 men, some are officials (with hats) and some are just scholars (contract office consultants, private school teachers, self-employed historians or freelance scholar-artists).

-Due to the liberal attitudes of the Ming emperors in general, towards the end of the Ming Dynasty, a scholar group became more powerful than ever and engaged in fierce factional fighting, that led to the creation of the first political party (The Eastwoods Party, donglingang) in Chinese history.
+Due to the liberal attitudes of the Ming emperors in general, towards the end of the Ming Dynasty, a scholar group became more powerful than ever and engaged in fierce factional fighting, which led to the creation of the first political party (The Eastwoods Party, donglingang) in Chinese history.

-In old days, there were two elements indispensable for any party or social gathering (mainly joined by men), one was wine (and food, naturally), and another was sing-song girls who were the ones to provide entertainment.
+In the old days, there were two elements indispensable for any party or social gathering (mainly joined by men), one was wine (and food, naturally), and another was sing-song girls who were the ones to provide entertainment.

 If she could also compose poems, do ink-paintings and master calligraphy styles, she would be respected as a social girl in high society and often ended up being a lover or concubine to the rich and powerful, provided she was also pretty and not associated with an executed official.